Loading …

 Analog, and digitally linked

 Digital media are ideal for dynamic content such as exhibition information or ticket information.
-They complement the analog signaling and are editorially and visually synchronized with the content on the website.
-In this way, visitors can orient themselves through the poster designs that they already know from the web or the city.
+They complement the analog signaling, plus are editorially and visually synchronized with the content on the website.
+In this way, visitors can orient themselves through the poster designs that they already know from the web or hanging in the city.